randomvlad/RandomCodeTrove/README.md

 # Random Code Trove

-A collection of memorable and smallish coding problems I've encountered along my journey as a software developer.
-Solutions coded in Java 17.
+A random collection of interview coding problems I've encountered along my journey as a software developer.
+Solutions are coded in Java 17.

 Most `Solution.java` classes come with a corresponding set of unit tests.
 Using [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) along with [AssertJ](https://assertj.github.io/doc/)